pythonlover02/Proton-Sarek/README.md

    You can remove the `no_display` option (which hides the MangoHud HUD), change the `fps_limit` value to any number you like, and change the `fps_limit_method` to `early` (for smoother frametimes) or `late` (for the lowest latency).

-   Check out the [MangoHud GitHub repository](https://github.com/flightlessmango/MangoHud) for more information and configuration options.
+   Check out the [MangoHud GitHub repository](https://github.com/flightlessmango/MangoHud) for more information and configuration options, or just copy my current [MangoHud.conf](https://github.com/pythonlover02/Proton-Sarek/blob/onlyfixes/Extras/MangoHud.conf) file.

+4. Check the [Gaming](https://wiki.archlinux.org/title/Gaming) and [Improving performance](https://wiki.archlinux.org/title/Improving_performance) Arch Wiki pages for more tips.

 ## Building: